 About our Candour guidance

-All healthcare professionals have a duty of candour – a professional responsibility to be honest with patients1 when things go wrong.
+All healthcare professionals have a duty of candour – a professional responsibility to be honest with patients2 when things go wrong.
 This is described in The professional duty of candour, which introduces this guidance and forms part of a joint statement from eight regulators of healthcare professionals in the UK.

 When we refer to ‘patients’ in this guidance, we also mean people who are in your care.

 As a doctor, nurse, midwife or nursing associate, you must be open and honest with patients, colleagues and your employers.

-This guidance complements the joint statement from the healthcare regulators and gives more information about how to follow the principles set out in Good medical practice2 and The Code: Professional standards of practice and behaviour for nurses and midwives.3 Appendix 1 sets out relevant extracts from General Medical Council (GMC) and Nursing and Midwifery Council (NMC) guidance.
-This guidance applies to all doctors registered with the GMC and all nurses and midwives registered with the NMC across the UK.
+This guidance complements the joint statement from the healthcare regulators and gives more information about how to follow the principles set out in Good medical practice and The Code: Professional standards of practice and behaviour for nurses, midwives and nursing associates.4 Appendix 1 sets out relevant extracts from General Medical Council (GMC) and Nursing and Midwifery Council (NMC) guidance.
+This guidance applies to all doctors registered with the GMC and all nurses, midwives and nursing associates registered with the NMC across the UK.

 This guidance is divided into two parts: